MicrochipTech/PIC32MZW1_Matter_Project/README.md

 ## Introduction

-This example is a starting point for Matter protocol demonstration over Microchip's PIC32MZW1 platform and gives an idea to control the Yellow LED on WFI32-IoT board using Android CHIPTool app (Matter Controller).
+This example is a starting point for Matter protocol demonstration over Microchip's PIC32MZW1 Wi-Fi MCU and RNBD451 BLE module platform and gives an idea to control the Yellow LED on WFI32-IoT board using Android CHIPTool app (Matter Controller).
 During the initial release (Phase-1) of this example, we use the example certificates provided in the matter's repo for device attestation and embedded the certifcates in the project code.
 To launch products in the market, certificates approved by [CSA](https://csa-iot.org/) are need to be used.

 - Note: This example was developed and tested using MPLAB X IDE v6.00+, MPLAB XC32 compiler v4.20 on Ubuntu 20.04 LTS and 22.04 LTS and on Microsoft Windows 10 Pro.